chriskrycho/v5.chriskrycho.com/site/pages/colophon.md

 None.
 Not one word of this site was written by a large language model or even with input from one, and that will always be true.

+I have used <abbr title="large language model">LLM</abbr>s to improve the performance and behavior of the site; where those are meaningful (rather than merely mechanical), they are called out explicitly in Git history.

 ## Implementation

 I built this version of the site with [Eleventy].
 You can find the entirety of the implementation (and indeed the entire *history* of the implementation) [on GitHub][repo].
 I'm using it with the following plugins: